Tag: mathematics

 Voronoi tessellations and Lloyd's algorithm

 Posted on:A set of generators in the plane partitions it into regions, each closer to one generator than to any other.
-Lloyd's algorithm iterates "move each generator to the centroid of its region" and converges to a centroidal Voronoi tessellation.
-The same algorithm is k-means.
+Lloyd's algorithm iterates "move each generator to the centroid of its region" and converges to a centroidal Voronoi tessellation (k-means).

 -